Bairstow's 90 helps England beat SA in riotous T20

 The Lancashire seamer took two further wickets in the over and South Africa ended on 193-8.

-The second match of the three-match series takes place on Thursday in Cardiff as both sides build towards the T20 World Cup in the autumn.
+The second T20 of the three-match series takes place on Thursday in Cardiff as both sides build towards the T20 World Cup in the autumn.

 The summer of Bairstow continues